vinceallenvince/Bit-Shadow-Machine/README.md

 Notice we're defining a Box class that extends BitShadowMachine.Item.
 The class must also have an init() method to set additional properties.

-Loading the above, you should see a gray box in the middle of the browser.
-View it at [public/simple.html](http://foldi.github.io/Bit-Shadow-Machine/simple.html).
+Loading the above, you should see a white box in the middle of the browser.
+View it at [public/Bit.Box.html](http://vinceallenvince.github.io/Bit-Shadow-Machine/Bit.Box.html).

 ## Animation